Taking Tylenol? The Glutathione Connection

 Glutathione is the body’s master antioxidant.
 Low levels are associated with aging, increased risk of infections (including COVID-19), cancer, neurological problems, diabetes, and more.
 Low levels of glutathione might make people more susceptible to liver damage from acetaminophen.

 What Happens When The Liver Gets Damaged?

 The liver is responsible for processing many kinds of chemicals so that our bodies can get rid of them through our bowels.
-It also regulates blood sugar (via glycogen), produces bile for fat digestion, and When the liver isn’t working optimally, digestive problems and fatigue are common early signs.
-More serious signs of acetaminophen-induced liver damage include: nausea, vomiting, abdominal pain, confusion, drowsiness, and coma.
+It also regulates blood sugar (via glycogen) and produces bile for fat digestion.
+When the liver isn’t working optimally, digestive problems and fatigue are common early signs.
+More serious signs of acetaminophen-induced liver damage include nausea, vomiting, abdominal pain, confusion, drowsiness, and coma.

 Luckily, the liver is very resilient, and even if some degree of liver damage is experienced (either from overdoing it with Tylenol or from something else), the liver usually starts to recover within a couple days of stopping the drug and is fully back to normal within several weeks or months.